GautamGupta/bb-legacy-plugins/avatar-upload/trunk/readme.txt

       <?php avatarupload_display(get_post_author_id()); ?>

-   You can include the avatar anywhere else you like, just be sure to have either the current or any user's ID available.
+   You can include the avatar anywhere else you like, just be sure to have the user's ID available.

   c) If you just want the URI of the avatar (for your own plugins for example):